Skip to Content

 October Weather In Edinburgh

-October is also one of the rainier months in Scotland as well, with 11 days of rain over the month on average, so pack that rain jacket and umbrella!
+October is also one of the rainier months in Scotland, with 11 days of rain over the month on average.
+So be sure to pack that rain jacket and umbrella!

 What To Pack For Edinburgh In The Fall